bge1234/consolelog-comment-finder/README.md

-This function searches a specified file or folder for any tokens passed to it in an array of strings and prints out the number found to the console.
+This function searches a specified file or folder for any tokens passed to it as an array of strings (even for just one token) and prints out the number found to the console.

-To use, run `node finder.js 'console.log' samplejavascript.js`
+To use, run `node finder.js (number of tokens to find) (tokens to find) (filenames)` For example `node finder.js 1 [console.log] samplejavascript.js` For example `node finder.js 1 [console.log] folder/*` For example `node finder.js 3 ['console.log', '//', '/*'] samplejavascript.js`
-Or `node finder.js 'console.log' folder/*`
+For example `node finder.js 3 ['console.log', '//', '/*'] folder/*`